IoT should be considered the Internet of Hacking (IoH).

 The Shenzhen eco-system

 Shenzhen, just across the border from Hong Kong has been the centre of assembly for consumer electronics over the past 20 years.
 Although this is changing, for instance Apple devices are now assembled across China.
 Shenzhen has expanded into design, development and engineering.
 A key part of this process has been a unique open source development process.
 Specifications and designs are shared informally under legally ambiguous conditions – this shares development costs across manufacturers and allows for iterative improvements.
+This doesn’t seem to improve product security, quite the opposite, hence the internet of hacking.

 There is a thriving maker community that allows for blurring between hobbyists and engineers.
 A hobbyists passion can quickly become a prototype and then into production .
 Shenzhen manufacturers can go to market so fast that they harvest ideas from Kickstarter and can have them in market before the idea has been funded on the crowdsourcing platform.